Pakenham East: History

+Naming dispute

 In September 2024, Councillor Stephanie Davies accused the Cardinia Shire Council of failing to follow due process in the selection of the name Honora, and claimed that they changed the rating system from the public consultation period, behind closed doors, to favour the Honora name.
 She also discovered that a member of the Carney family is an employee of the council, noting a potential conflict of interest.
 The council denied any wrongdoing and also denied that the employee from the Carney family had any involvement in the choice of the suburb name.
 An investigation is still ongoing as of Feb 2025.

 In March 2025, after a referral by Councillor Davies, the Independent Broad-based Anti-corruption Commission (IBAC) reportedly chose not to investigate the case due to a lack of evidence of corruption.
 In July, the Local Government Inspectorate concluded its investigation and determined that there was no conflict of interest by Cardinia Shire in the choice of the suburb name.
-The council submitted the formal request to GNV to rename the suburb "Honora Fields" at the end of the month.
+The council submitted the formal request to GNV to rename the suburb "Honora Fields" the following month.

+In September 2025, Davies escalated the matter to the Supreme Court of Victoria, requesting an injunction to block the council's submission of the name to GNV, as well as a review of the process undertaken by the council to select the name.
+The injunction was rejected, but a trial is expected to take place in August 2026.
+In June 2026, GNV ordered the council to carry out a new round of consultation to survey the public's opinion on the Honora Fields name specifically, which began in July.

 Geography

-The Pakenham East PSP precinct would consist of an area of 6.3 km^{2} of land generally bounded by Deep Creek and Ryan Road to the west, Mount Ararat North Road to the east, and the Princes Freeway to the south.
+The Pakenham East PSP precinct would consist of an area of 6.3 km2 of land generally bounded by Deep Creek and Ryan Road to the west, Mount Ararat North Road to the east, and the Princes Freeway to the south.
 The proposed suburb area will cover the precinct along with some area around it, with the existing electricity transmission easement forming the northern boundary.